autopulated/busybot/readme.md

 ## Why this Proof-of-Work Scheme is Useful
-This proof of work scheme is useful over a hash-collision type scheme because it is resistant to parallel implantation, not memory intensive, and predictable in duration largely varying only by single core processing speed, and the speed of the closest few KB of cache.
+This proof of work scheme is useful over a hash-collision type scheme, or memory-bound scheme because it is resistant to parallel implantation, not memory intensive, and predictable in duration largely varying only by single core processing speed, and the speed of the closest few KB of cache.
+This makes it 'fairer' for a wide range of devices.

 A client with significant parallel GPU compute cannot calculate a solution dramatically faster or cheaper than a client with a single core processor.
-(And these reasons appear to be why it was chosen for kCTF https://github.com/google/kctf/commit/b770fad71304cb060475c98bcabd2e150d217ad0)
+(And these reasons appear to be why it was chosen for kCTF too https://github.com/google/kctf/commit/b770fad71304cb060475c98bcabd2e150d217ad0)

 This scheme does of course cause all clients to 'waste' time and energy,